arsyadbruh/game-store-kelompok4/GameStoreCode/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+# Game Store

+Project for object-based programming courses

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`     : the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `lib`     : the folder to maintain dependencies
+- `img`     : the folder for storing images
+- `style`   : the folder to maintain style sheet
+- `layout`  : the folder to maintain layout fxml